Inbound AI For Insurance Agencies

 Can it handle claims calls?

 It should not decide coverage or claim outcome.
-It can capture loss facts, urgency, policyholder details, and route the caller to the agency's approved claims path.
+It can capture loss facts, urgency, policyholder details, and send the caller to the agency's approved claims path.

 Does this replace producers or service staff?